As much as I like to like to encourage people to get better with money, I wouldn’t describe reaching financial independence as easy.

 So if you have 2 choices, take the one that offers more challenge upfront with higher rewards over the long term.
 Learn to do hard things.

-Today’s reader case study expands on this…
+Today’s guest post from a TEA reader expands on this…

 The Escape Artist

 “Hard choices, easy life.
 Easy choices, hard life” Jerzy Gregorek

 My partner and I recently hit our ‘number’.
 We are both in our mid to late 30s (with two young children) and are now financially independent.